Learn All About The IRS Fresh Start Initiative

-What is the IRS Fresh Start program?
 It’s a program that provides different payment options for those who owe and can’t afford to pay.
 In order to take advantage of the program, taxes must be filed and up to date, without years of outstanding late fees and penalties.

 How Do I Begin the Application for The IRS Fresh Start Program?

 First, gather all of the tax documentation you can find from the years in question.
 (Can’t find everything you need?
 Click here (looking for the link)

 Armed with this information you will be able to effectively handle your tax liability.
 Having all the facts and circumstances in order makes it easier for a tax attorney to understand how much income tax is due.